If you’re looking for things to do in Woolacombe, you’ve come to the right place!

 I love the diverse menu at Bar Electric, and Brundle’s Bar serves up scrumptious sandwiches – there’s something for everyone here.

 For drinks, don’t forget to check out The Jube – a must-visit pub!

 Learn about shipwrecks at the Mortehoe Museum

-Ilfracombe Sea Safari is an excellent boat company that does several trips a day in the summer season.
-Travel to Exmoor and Lynmouth Beach by boat, looking out for seals along the way.
+- Ilfracombe Sea Safari: embark on a boat trip with Ilfracombe sea safari, travelling to Exmoor and Lynmouth Beach by boat, looking out for seals along the way.
 Or go the other way and chase waterfalls!
 You can see all of Ilfracombe Sea Safari’s trips on their website.

-There are lots of beaches in Ilfracombe, although Tunnels Beach is probably the most historically significant.
-The tunnels at Ilfracombe were created to connect beaches that had to be climbed to before, and subsequently, they opened the town up to tourism.
-The tunnels at Ilfracombe are privately owned, so you will need to pay – but it’s worth it to see the extensive network of tunnels, go to private beaches, and learn about the history!
+- Tunnels Beach: There are lots of beaches in Ilfracombe, but Tunnels Beach is the most historically significant.
+They were created to connect previously inaccessible beaches and subsequently, they opened the town up to tourism.
+The beach is privately owned and there is a cost to enter.

-Ilfracombe Aquarium is one of the best things to do in North Devon when the weather isn’t too kind, and it’s a great place to learn about the huge variety of marine life you will find around Woolacombe, including coastal, estuary, river and island sea animals.
+- Ilfracombe Aquarium: a great place to learn about the huge variety of marine life you will find around Woolacombe, including coastal, estuary, river and island sea animals.

 Day trip to Lundy Island

 The breathtaking destination of Lundy Island is a must-visit while you’re in Woolacombe.

 Drive of take a bus to nearby Ilfracombe, where you’ll transfer to the MS Oldenburg, a vessel that transports tourists from the mainland to Lundy Island each day.